wirecloud-fiware/ngsi-browser-widget/src/doc/userguide.md

     }
     ```
 -   **subscription:** This widget sends an event thought this endpoint when
-    the user clicks on any option of the "Subscription menú Popup Button".
+    the user clicks on any option of the "Subscription menu Popup Button".
     Event data example:

     ```json